malitepe/NFT-Marketplace/README.md

-# react_native_app
+# NFT Marketplace app

-this is a react native tutorial app
+This is a react native tutorial app
+Pixel 4 API level 32 For Android devices